 OVERVIEW OF THE CONVENTIONAL SEPTIC SYSTEM

+According to the Cornell Cooperative Extension, the average American household generates 55-75 gallons of wastewater per person per day from sources including toilets, showers, sinks, dishwashers & washing machines.
 Septic systems are designed to collect, treat and dispose of household wastewater without contaminating groundwater.
-Your septic system consists of two basic parts: a septic tank and one or more leach lines.
-In a properly working system, the tank receives sewage from the house and traps the solids, allowing effluent to pass to the leach lines into the soil where it is discharged for final treatment.
+Your septic system consists of three basic parts: a septic tank a drain field and the soil under the drain field.
+In a properly working system, the tank receives sewage from the house and traps the solids, allowing effluent to pass to the drain field into the soil where it is discharged for final treatment.
 As the effluent filters down through the soil, any remaining organic matter, pathogens, and suspended solids are treated and removed.

 Septic systems are very reliable as long as they are properly designed, constructed and maintained.
 A properly maintained septic system will have a lifespan of approximately 20 to 30 years.
 Regular maintenance fees of $125-500 every three to four years is a bargain compared to the cost of repairing or replacing a malfunctioning system.